Pteridophytes

 Blechnaceae

-Description: Terrestrial at middle to high elevations, usually found in exposed, drier areas, often in colonies.
+Description: Terrestrial at low to middle elevations, usually found in exposed, drier areas, often in colonies.

 Cyatheaceae